Skip to main content

 then the Companies Act rules apply.

-To qualify as small under the Small Companies Regime the business needs to meet two or more of these criteria:
+To qualify as small under the Small Companies Regime, the business must meet two or more of the following criteria:

-If your company meets two or more of the above criteria, then it will qualify as a small business and be exempt from the new IR35 rule changes.
+If your company meets two or more of these criteria, it will qualify as a small business and will be exempt from the off-payroll IR35 rule changes.

-Companies that do not qualify as a small business are classified as medium/large and the new IR35 rules will apply.
-See this HMRC link for more information.
+Companies that do not qualify as small are classified as medium or large, and the off-payroll rules will apply.
+See the HMRC guidance for more information.

-If the business is part of a group, then worldwide turnover/balance sheet/employees of the group as a whole are used.
-See this HMRC link for more information.
+If the business is part of a group, the worldwide turnover, balance sheet totals, and number of employees of the group as a whole must be considered.
+See HMRC guidance for further details.

 Simplified Rules for non-Companies Act businesses

-If the business is not one of the common business types listed above (for example, a non-Companies Act partnership, a sole trader or a charity), then the Simplified Rules apply.
+If the organisation is not one of the Companies Act business types listed above (for example, a non-Companies Act partnership, a sole trader, or a charity), the Simplified Rules apply.

-The business will be small, and thus be exempt from the new IR35 rules, only if it has an annual turnover of £10.2 million or less.
+Under these rules, the organisation will be considered small, and therefore exempt from the off-payroll rules, only if its annual turnover is £15 million or less.

-If it’s more than that, the business will be medium/large and the new IR35 rules will apply.
+If turnover exceeds this amount, the organisation will be considered medium or large, and the off-payroll rules will apply.

-Turnover is looked at under the Simplified Rules for the last financial year ending at least 9 months prior to the beginning of the tax year.
-Charities do not need to take into account donations when calculating turnover.
-See this HMRC link for more information.
+Turnover is assessed using the last financial year ending at least nine months before the beginning of the tax year.
+Charities do not need to include donations when calculating turnover.
+See HMRC guidance for further information.

-Again, if the business is part of a group, then it’s the worldwide turnover/balance sheet/employees of the group as a whole that are used.
+If the organisation is part of a group, the worldwide turnover, balance sheet totals, and employee numbers of the entire group must be used.

 Public Authorities